 Yes.
-The courses are timetabled so that you can attend practical courses covering all three sciences should you wish.
+The courses are timetabled so that you can attend practical courses covering all four sciences should you wish.

 Yes.
-However, we would suggest that you do your “starter” practical course in the autumn – covering the first six of the required practicals; and then complete your practicals in the spring.
-This gives you time to complete any additional practical work you may need.
-Please bear in mind that in addition to the practical endorsement 15% of the marks from the written papers will be based on a knowledge of practical science.
+The year 1 and year 2 courses can be taken consecutively if you wish to complete the practical endorsement in one year.
+However, we would suggest that you pace your academic study for the written papers alongside your practicals.
+This helps you use the practicals to consolidate your learning.
+Please also bear in mind that in addition to the practical endorsement 15% of the marks from the written papers will be based on a knowledge of practical science.

-We offer A level science practical courses in Biology, Chemistry and Physics, covering all the examination boards (AQA, CIE, Edexcel and OCR).
+We offer A level science practical courses in Biology, Chemistry, Physics and Geology covering all the examination boards (AQA, CIE, Edexcel and OCR).

 The course covers everything you need to know to successfully complete the A level science practical endorsement and to prepare for the practical based questions of the written papers.